Park Service rules and seaside solitude

 Camping limited to 5 sites—3 in wilderness and 2 walk-ins outside.
 Use Cumberland Island Map (LINKS below) to plan hikes, and reserve campsites with Cumberland Island Camping Permits by using 2nd and 3rd LINKS below.
 (Permit link opens to rec.gov site for Cumberland.
 To use, click blue box on right, “build itinerary.”
 When the next page opens, enter number of persons in Group Size box on upper left hand corner; this will open the calendar for selecting dates and campsites.)

-Hikers may use 50 miles of trails and roads; 31 miles of road are open to bicycles, NPS vehicles, private landowners, and tour vans (now closed due to COVID-19).
+Hikers may use 50 miles of trails and roads; 31 miles of road are open to bicycles, NPS vehicles, private landowners, and tour vans.
 Unfortunately, we found many wilderness trails are poorly maintained.
 There are also about 17 miles of Atlantic Ocean beach to hike, connected with the island trail system by 10 spur trails.

 Non-wilderness features include historical mansions and ruins, docks, an area settled by freed slaves, a private inn, and other inholdings.
 Earlier Timucuan native inhabitants left only piles of shells (middens); these indigenous people were completely wiped out between 1500 and 1800.